rohanrvpatil/posterior_predictive/README.md

 12) Actual and predicted data is plotted on single graph to check how well our model is performing
 13) MAE, RMSE, MAPE is calculated and these values are compared with other models to find out the best performing one

-Conclusion:
+**Conclusion:**
-ARIMA, XGBoost models are not giving great results LSTM is giving great results
+1. ARIMA, XGBoost models are not giving great results
+2. LSTM is giving great results
-BiLSTM, regularization (l1,l2) shouldn't be used with time series data as they don't give great results
+3. BiLSTM, regularization (l1,l2) shouldn't be used with time series data as they don't give great results

-Example of an ideal LSTM for time series:
+**Example of an ideal LSTM, parameters for time series:**

 model = Sequential([
     Input(shape=(SEQ_LENGTH, 1)),